- Notary Stamps

 E-commissions are now available from the Secretary of State’s website.
 Notary applicants who provide an email address on their Application for Appointment as a Texas Notary Public will have their notary public commissions emailed to them.

 Click here to learn how to become a Texas notary.

 Who can become a notary public in Texas?

-To become a Texas notary public, a notary applicant must meet the following requirements:
+To become a notary public in Texas, you must meet the following requirements: